By 2040, all of the vehicles sold worldwide could be electric.

 Reports by environmental and climate action groups have discovered that some of the largest banks in America – including JPMorgan Chase, Wells Fargo, and Bank of America – invested more than $750 billion in coal, natural gas, and fracking companies between 2016 and 2020.

 As long as we continue to rely on fossil fuels and help keep oil and gas companies in operation, we run the risk of pushing average global temperatures beyond the 1.5°C limit.

 Big banks may feel that renewable energy technologies are not worth investing in yet because of the continued profitability of fossil fuels.
 This mindset could negatively impact the growth of electric vehicles and the clean sources of energy to power them.

 How the Aspiration Zero credit card helps you go carbon neutral

-Within the sea of credit cards available today is a credit card that helps you eliminate your carbon footprint.
+Within the sea of credit cards available, is a credit card that helps you eliminate your carbon footprint.

-The Aspiration Zero is a carbon credit card issued by the B Corp certified neobank Aspiration that tracks the carbon emissions of your purchases and plants a carbon offset tree for you each time you make a transaction.
+The Aspiration Zero is a carbon credit card issued by the B Corp-certified financial institution Aspiration.
+The card can help you go carbon neutral track by planting carbon offsetting trees each time you make a transaction.